Coenzyme Q10, or CoQ10, has been important in health and wellness circles for a while now, and for good reason.

 Because of its higher bioavailability, lower doses of ubiquinol can provide the same effects as higher doses of ubiquinone.
 In other words, you might be able to take less ubiquinol to reach the same blood levels as you would with a higher dose of ubiquinone.

-If you’re new to CoQ10 or looking to target a specific health goal, consider starting with a lower dose and consulting a healthcare provider who can guide you on the optimal amount.
+If you’re new to CoQ10 or looking to target a specific health goal, consider starting with a lower dose and consulting a healthcare provider who can guide you on the optimal amount, like when eating vitamin gummies.

 Safety and Side Effects